 If this inflammation continues unchecked it can lead to the cartilage becoming damaged, causing a similar outcome to that of osteoarthritis.
 As rheumatoid arthritis is an autoimmune disorder, the joints affected are usually symmetrical, i.e. both hands or knees.

 Stem cells are a new and emerging form of medicine called regenerative medicine.
 This branch of medicine has potential hope for the alleviation and cessation of symptoms associated with degenerative disorders such as arthritis.

 Stem cells are the body’s building blocks and hold the key to developing into a multitude of different cell lines.
 Our entire body was formed from this one basic cell that was shaped and molded to become everything from your heart to the hair on your head.

-Stem cell therapy seeks to use your cell’s natural capabilities of regenerating tissue, seeking out and decreasing inflammation, and modulating the immune system to help those suffering from osteoarthritis and rheumatoid arthritis.
+Stem cells seek to use your cell’s natural capabilities of regenerating tissue, seeking out and decreasing inflammation, and modulating the immune system to help those suffering from osteoarthritis and rheumatoid arthritis.